Skip to main content

 33 mentions Positive Neutral Negative

-• “Performance was solid and I didn't run into any bugs or glitches (except for the intentional ones in the game).”
+• “Performance was solid and I didn't run into any bugs or glitches (except for the intentional ones in game).”

 • “Well executed concept, entertaining graphics, runs smoothly even on the worst machines (like my MacBook Pro).”

-• “More importantly though, this game ran completely fine on my 2013 Retina 15" MacBook Pro - not a single problem occurred performance-wise (even running at full resolution).”
+• “More importantly though, this game ran completely fine on my 2013 retina 15" MacBook Pro - not a single problem occurred performance-wise (even running at full resolution).”

 • “This game is buggy and has been poorly optimized.”

-• “Extra note: the game seems to be pretty poorly optimized: even after tweaking a few settings, some animations tanked my FPS, and this is on a PC with good-quality parts from 2019... annoying, but excusable.”
+• “Extra note: the game seems to be pretty poorly optimized; even after tweaking a few settings, some animations tanked my fps, and this is on a PC with good-quality parts from 2019... annoying, but excusable.”

 • character development